Ursula Jeans: Biography

-Jeans was born in Simla, British India, to English parents, and brought up and educated in London.
+Jeans was born in Simla, British India, to English parents.
+She was brought up and educated in London.
 She was the youngest of three siblings.
 Her brother Desmond Jeans was a boxer and actor, and her elder sister, Isabel, was also an actress.
 In 1931 she appeared in Edward Knoblock's Grand Hotel at the Adelphi Theatre.

-Jeans made her stage debut in London in 1922, before joining the cast of the London production of The Play's the Thing, an adaptation of Ferenc Molnár's play, The Play at the Castle by P. G. Wodehouse.
+Jeans made her stage debut in London in 1922, before joining the cast of the London production of The Play's the Thing, an adaptation by P. G. Wodehouse of Ferenc Molnár's play The Play at the Castle.
 The cast included Gerald du Maurier, Ralph Nairn, Henry Daniell (before he went to Hollywood), and Henry Forbes-Robertson.

 She made her stage debut in New York in 1933.
-Her first marriage was to actor Robin Irvine (1931–1933, his death).
-Her second marriage was to actor Roger Livesey from 1937 until her death.
+Her first marriage was to actor Robin Irvine (1931–1933 until his death).
+Her second marriage was to an actor Roger Livesey from 1937 until her death.
 (Livesey's sister Maggie was already married to Desmond Jeans.)
 She appeared in one film with Livesey, The Life and Death of Colonel Blimp (1943).
 She entertained troops with ENSA during World War II, sometimes working with her husband.
-After the war, she continued acting, including starring as Mrs. Tarlton, in one of the eight episodes of the BBC's 'H M Tennant's Globe Theatre', in 1956; and, in a stage tour of Australia and New Zealand, between 1956–1958.
+They appeared on stage together in Watch on the Rhine, Ever Since Paradise, and Uncertain Joy.
+After the war, she continued acting, including starring as Mrs. Tarlton, in one of the eight episodes of the BBC's H M Tennant's Globe Theatre, in 1956; and, in a stage tour of Australia and New Zealand, between 1956 and 1958.